-Crop protection is that the general method or the practice of protecting the crop yields from different agents including pests, weeds, plant diseases, and other organisms that cause damage to the agricultural crops.
+Crop protection is the general method or the practice of protecting crop yields from different agents including pests, weeds, plant diseases, and other organisms that cause damage to agricultural crops.

 There are many crop protection tools and practices, which farmers can implement to extend the success of their crops.